Small Business

 7. Review your business’s IT assets

-If you’re using inventory management software to track what assets are loaned out to which employees, accounting for all equipment—and verifying its condition—should be relatively painless.
-Determine whether everything is where it’s supposed to be, and ensure all equipment has been maintained as reported.
+If you’re using inventory management software to track what assets are loaned out to which employees, accounting for all equipment—and verifying its condition and security—should be relatively painless.
+Determine whether everything is where it’s supposed to be and ensure all equipment has been maintained as reported.

-You’ll also want to consider “cleaning out” your electronics.
+You’ll also want to consider “cleaning out” your electronics if December is a slow time for your business.
 Reorganize virtual folders, properly recycle equipment that’s no longer useful, and remember to account for virtual software and licenses, too.

 8. Forecast demand

 Now that your financials are in order, you can use that information—plus the insights you’ve gleaned from your suppliers—to make predictions about the next twelve months.
-Remember that your ability to forecast demand accurately can help you practice better inventory control, keep carrying costs low, and swiftly satisfy your customers’ needs.
+Remember that your ability to forecast demand accurately can help you practice better inventory control, to keep carrying costs low while swiftly satisfying your customers’ needs.

-Finally, take some time at the end of the year to reflect and think about what’s next for your business.
+Finally, take some time at the end of the year to consider what’s next for your business.
 What are your goals for the new year?
 How much do you want to grow and scale your operations?
 What types of customers or jobs should you focus on?
 What is your hiring headcount, and what skills do you want those hires to bring?
 How can you achieve more efficiency in the year to come?
+Is there software, hardware, or new organizational strategies that could make the next year even better?

 Whatever your wishes for the next twelve months are, articulate those goals—and start thinking about what it might take to achieve them.